makrai/notes/wang2002-sentence-by-dissect-BERT.md

 ## C. Computational Complexity

-# 5 Evaluated
+# 5 Evaluation

-* goal is to obtain a general purpose sentence embedding method, we evaluate
+* goal is to obtain a general purpose sentence embedding method, we evaluate on
   * Semantic textual similarity tasks
     * [relevant for] clustering and information retrieval via semantic search
   * Supervised downstream tasks.
 They measure embedding’s transfer capability